toncho11/KorraAI/README.md

 ![](../../blob/master/Images/Joi1.png?raw=true)

 KorraAI is a framework that allows you to create your own bot, also called Embodied Conversational Agent ([ECA](https://en.wikipedia.org/wiki/Embodied_agent)).
-You can learn more about the design principles in [Philosophy](../../wiki/Philosophy) and the technical aspects in [TechnicalSpec](../../wiki/TechnicalSpec).
+You can learn more about the design principles in [Architecture](../../wiki/Architecture) and [Philosophy](../../wiki/Philosophy) and the technical aspects in [TechnicalSpec](../../wiki/TechnicalSpec).

 *Yes, you can encode a girlfriend! :)*